Skip to main content

 Storage of Security Deposits

-Before 2014, Virginia law required landlords to store their tenants’ deposits in accounts that bore interest.
+Before 2014, the Virginia landlord tenant law required landlords to store their tenants’ deposits in accounts that bore interest.
 The interest would be at a rate below the discount rate of the Federal Reserve.

 This means that you can keep it in a normal account, interest-bearing account, or even as a surety bond.
 The choice is entirely yours to make!